Provide Alaskans with clear standards so that they can protect our environment and provide safe food and drinking water.

 Target #4: Retail food establishment operators control all risk factors for foodborne illness.

-Analysis of results and challenges: The occurrence of foodborne illness is grossly underreported which makes it unreliable as a measure of effectiveness of the State’s efforts to protect public health.
-As an alternative, the Food Safety and Sanitation program looks at the number of risk factors for foodborne illness as an indicator of the impact of its work with Alaska’s retail food operators.
+Analysis of results and challenges: The occurrence of foodborne illness is grossly underreported which makes it unreliable as a measure of effectiveness of the State's efforts to protect public health.
+As an alternative, the Department of Environmental Conservation looks at the number of risk factors for foodborne illness present during inspections as an indicator of its impact on Alaska's retail food operators.

 Risk factor categories reported in this measure include: food held at unsafe temperatures, inadequate or incomplete cooking, contaminated food and equipment, and poor personal hygiene.
 These categories represent the food preparation practices and food employee behaviors that are most often responsible for foodborne illness outbreaks and that can be reasonably measured during inspections.

-During on-site, risk-focused assessments of the facility’s operations, department staff evaluate a food establishment operator’s abilities to control the risk factors in their food establishment, provide education and technical assistance, and ensure compliance with food safety rules.
-In addition to prioritizing use of its resources to plan its work, Food Safety and Sanitation conducts considerable outreach and technical assistance through other means, such as its comprehensive website, educational materials that accompany operation permits, and participation in industry events and conferences.
+During on-site, risk-focused assessments of the facility's operations, Department staff evaluate a food establishment operator's abilities to control the risk factors in their food establishment, provide education and technical assistance, and ensure compliance with food safety rules.
+In addition to prioritizing use of its resources to plan its work, the Department conducts considerable outreach and technical assistance through other means, such as its comprehensive website, educational materials that accompany operation permits, and participation in industry events and conferences.